sattwik-sahu/moonlab-research/projects/Depth Anything Evaluation.md

 > **NO.**
 > Use the single channel depth images from `depth_gray/` folder in the Freiburg dataset.

+> Need to use depth images from different folders specified in [Freiburg Forest README](Freiburg%20Forest%20README.md)

 ## Single Channel Depth Image (Gray)

 ![Single channel depth](../assets/image-vs-depth_freiburg.png)